code-star/sbt-azure-functions-plugin/README.md

     * `azfunCopyLocalSettingsJson` - to copy the `local.settings.json` file

 ## TODO:
-1. add task dependency to automatically trigger `assembly` task
+1. add task dependency to automatically trigger `assembly` task (make it part of the plugin definition)
 1. add task to upload to Azure
 1. add tests against multiple Java versions (java 8 and Java 11)